The Psychology of Connection: The Art of Connecting with People from the Heart

 • Deep connection goes beyond simple “looks” because it originates out of interaction and behavior.
 But it especially happens through an important, magical word: “sharing.”

-Neuropsychologists explain that oxytocin is the neurotransmitter that is an essential ingredient when we’re building these significant connections with our best friends or partners.
+Neuropsychologists explain that oxytocin is the neurotransmitter that is an essential ingredient when we’re building significant connections with our best friends or partners.

 By inviting these significant people to this very private, deep part of our brain, we feel safe, comfortable, and trusted… but above all, happy.